quietsy/advanced-configurations/docs/simplelogin.md

 ## Self Test

 Create `test` aliases for each domain and disable them so you won't get emails.
-Add the following to your host's cron, edit the targets and curl command accordingly.
+Add the following to your host's cron, edit the `TARGETS` and `curl` command accordingly.

 ```bash
 #!/bin/bash